Mikoyan - Gurevich MiG-3

 A late addition was this resin prop and

-spinner by, the spinner has some really fine rivet and fastener
+spinner by Fusion Models, the spinner has some really fine rivet

-detail and the prop blades are much thinner and better shaped
+and fastener detail and the prop blades are much thinner and

-than the kit blades, plus there are no sink marks to fix.
+better shaped than the kit blades, plus there are no sink marks

+to fix.
+The blades are solidly keyed into the back plate.
 The

-blades are solidly keyed into the back plate.
-The castings are

-excellent with no surface defects and only a small bit of clean
+castings are excellent with no surface defects and only a small

 It is interesting to note that prior to the release of this kit many complained that Trumpeter kits contained too many parts that will never be seen when the kit is completed.
 On this kit they took the simple route choosing not to model the engine or for that matter anything that wouldn't be seen and they got criticized for making it too simple.
 I guess there is no pleasing the masses.
 The kit does seem to be one of Trumpeter's "A" team productions with no major shape errors that they are known for and no mad riveter syndrome.
 From all reports the kit builds up fairly easily and looks nice right out of the box and for that I will recommend it for all but beginning level modelers.